-- When a process starts or stops.

-- When a block device gets mounted or unmounted from a mount point.
+- When a process starts or stops. - When a block device gets mounted or unmounted from a mount point.

-- When a Zone starts or stops.

 AMF also interacts with the Intelligent Monitoring Framework Daemon (IMFD) to get disk group related notifications.
 AMF relays these notifications to various VCS Agents that are enabled for intelligent monitoring.